TomasGonzalez/hand-gesture-recognition-using-mediapipe-in-react/README.md

-# this is an implementation of the repo:
+# This is an implementation of the repo:

 https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe